 Some people don’t want to go to the trouble of making a prime rib or you don’t know how.
 That’s ok because I couldn’t even tell you how to do it myself!
 But I started thinking of what would be a good Christmas Eve dinner or Friend Christmas dinner that wouldn’t take ages to cook and ages to clean.
 A one or two dish meal that you can throw together and that would feed a lot.
 My mind immediately landed on lasagna.
 Lasagna has a few steps to it but it’s something that you can make ahead of time and make a lot of, it’s easy to freeze, it travels well, and you just add garlic bread and a quick salad and you have a full meal!
 You can even make it in a throwaway container and cleanup is a breeze!
 I go two steps further and use a jarred sauce and oven ready noodles so I don’t have to boil them first!
 My mamaw always made the best lasagna and it was so easy so I have to tell you all about it!

-navigate to this site Mamaw’s Best Lasagna:
+hop over to here Mamaw’s Best Lasagna:

 2 lbs hamburger,